Revision of the Regulation on the statute and funding of the European political parties and European political foundations

 The Commission's proposal is part of a broader initiative on democratic life and electoral processes in the EU.
 It seeks to facilitate interactions of the European political parties with their national counterparts, increase transparency (especially regarding political advertisement and donations), cut excessive administrative burden and enhance the financial viability of European political parties and foundations.
 Furthermore, the proposal introduces lowering the cofinancing rate for Europarties from 10 % to 5 %.
 It allows the Europarties and foundations to collect contributions from members located in countries outside the EU.
 Finally, the proposal authorises the European parties to use the funds from the EU budget in EU-focused national referendum campaigns.
 The goal is to adopt the new rules before the European Parliament elections in 2024.

-The Parliament's negotiating mandate aims to streamline communication between European parties and their national counterparts, bolster transparency and financial stability within political parties, and ensure that non-EU members adhere to values equivalent to those in the EU.
-Additionally, it includes provisions on promoting gender equality, maintaining gender balance in the governing bodies of European political parties, and the requirement for implementation of protocols to combat sexual and gender-based harassment.
+The Parliament's negotiating mandate aimed to streamline communication between European parties and their national counterparts, bolster transparency and financial stability within political parties, and ensure that non-EU members adhere to values equivalent to those in the EU.
+Additionally, it included provisions on promoting gender equality, maintaining gender balance in the governing bodies of European political parties, and the requirement for implementation of protocols to combat sexual and gender-based harassment.

 References: